-Vaughan was elected to the American Philosophical Society in 1784, became its treasurer in 1791, and librarian in 1803, serving in these posts until his death.
-Vaughan was instrumental in building the Society's library collection and introducing many scientists and historians to each other through his letters and Sunday breakfasts.
-Although not a scholar himself, he appreciated their talents and contributions.
+Vaughan was elected to the American Philosophical Society in 1784, became treasurer in 1791 and librarian in 1803, and served in these posts until his death.
+Vaughan was instrumental in building the Society's library collection and in introducing scientists and historians to each other through his letters and Sunday breakfasts.
+Although not a scholar himself, he appreciated the talents and contributions of his scholarly colleagues.

 John Vaughan and Thomas Jefferson maintained an on-going correspondence for more than thirty years.
 The business-oriented letters focus primarily on activities of the American Philosophical Society and on personal financial transactions.